matheus-delazeri/Insertion-sort-with-graph/README.md

 # Insertion sort algorithm
-An insertion sort algorithm in Python3 that sorts a array of X random values and shows the process in a graph.
+An insertion sort algorithm in Python3 that sorts an array of X random values and shows the process in a graph.

 # Required libraries
 - numpy